Rinretsu/Rinretsu/README.md

 - 👋 Hey, I’m @Rinretsu
 - 👀 I’m interested in Game Design, Software Engineering, and Video Editing
-- 🌱 I’m currently learning Computer Science and Engineering
+- 🌱 I have an Bachelors Degree in Computer Science and Engineering

 <!---
 Rinretsu/Rinretsu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.